semihcihan/storeconfig/README.md

 ### Tool Limitations

-There are some limitations with the App Store Connect APIs.
-When these are supported, we will update the CLI to support them too.
+Due to current App Store Connect API restrictions, some features are not yet available in the CLI.
+As soon as these capabilities are supported by the API, we will update the CLI accordingly.

-- **Creating a New App**: You can only create a new app through the App Store Connect website.
+- **Creating a New App**: New apps can only be created via the App Store Connect website.
-- **App Privacy**: You can only create/update App Privacy data through the App Store Connect website.
-This is a very repetitive work and we will add support for it in the future when it is supported by the API.
+- **App Privacy**: App Privacy data can only be created or updated through the App Store Connect website.
+This process is repetitive, and we plan to add support once the API allows it.
-- **State Management**: We don't support submitting apps, in-app-purchases, subscriptions etc. This is usually the last step of the process and is not repetitive nor hard to do manually.
+- **State Management**: Submitting apps, in-app purchases, and subscriptions is not supported.
+These are typically final steps and are not repetitive or difficult to perform manually.
-- **Age Rating**: We don't support setting age rating for apps.
+- **Age Rating**: Setting age ratings for apps is not currently supported.
-- **Start and End Dates**: We don't support setting start and end dates for in-app purchases, subscriptions etc.
+- **Start and End Dates**: Setting start and end dates for in-app purchases and subscriptions is not supported.
-- **Promo Offers**: We don't support promo offers for subscriptions.
+- **Promo Offers**: Promo offers for subscriptions are not supported.
-- **Billing Grace Period**: We don't support billing grace period for subscriptions.
+- **Billing Grace Period**: Billing grace period for subscriptions is not supported.

 ### Planned Features

-- **App Category**: We will support setting app category for apps soon.
+- **App Category**: Support for setting app categories will be added soon.
-- **Content Rights**: We will support setting content rights for apps soon.
+- **Content Rights**: Support for managing content rights will be added soon.
-- **iOS Platform**: We only support iOS platform for now.
-We are planning to add support for other platforms in the future.
+- **iOS Platform**: Currently, only the iOS platform is supported.
+We plan to add support for additional platforms in the future.

 ### Security